-- 1. an understanding of the accounting principles used by the Corporation to prepare its financial statements; - 2. the ability to assess the general application of such accounting principles in connection with the accounting for estimates, accruals and reserves;

-- 3. experience preparing, auditing, analyzing or evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Corporation's financial statements, or experience actively supervising one or more persons engaged in such activities; and - 4. an understanding of internal controls and procedures for financial reporting, are as follows:
+- 1. an understanding of the accounting principles used by the Corporation to prepare its financial statements; - 2. the ability to assess the general application of such accounting principles in connection with the accounting for estimates, accruals and reserves; - 3. experience preparing, auditing, analyzing or evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Corporation's financial statements, or experience actively supervising one or more persons engaged in such activities; and - 4. an understanding of internal controls and procedures for financial reporting, are as follows:

 Name of Member Education Experience Christopher B. Jones (Committee Chairman) Member of the Institute of Canadian Chartered Professional Accountants, Institute of Chartered Financial Analysts in Ontario, and Institute of Chartered Business Valuators.
-Honours Business Administration Degree from the Richard Ivey School of Business at the University of Ontario.
-Mr. Jones is an experienced business advisor and Chartered Professional Accountant at Williams & Partners LLP, an accounting firm.
+Honours Business Administration Degree Ivey Business School University of Western Ontario London, Ontario Mr. Jones is an experienced business advisor and Chartered Professional Accountant at Williams & Partners LLP, an accounting firm.
 He is experienced in business valuation, fairness opinions, due diligence, litigation support, purchase price accounting, damages quantification, audit support and other transactional work.
 Prior to joining Williams & Partners, Mr. Jones worked with Duff & Phelps Canada Ltd., a leading provider of global financial advisory, valuation and investments banking services.
-Adrian R. Calvert BA/LLB University of Queensland MBA INSEAD Business School.
-Mr. Calvert is a lawyer and financial advisor with over 15 years of legal and commercial development experience with natural resource companies and is the founder of WindRose Capital Ltd., an advisory company, which provides development and project finance advice for energy, infrastructure and natural resource projects in emerging markets.
-Previously he co-founded EuroVentures, a development company in Brazil which originated, structured, raised capital and invested in early stage projects in mining, bio-fuels and renewable energy.
-William C. Steers Honours Business Administration Degree Ivey Business School Western University, London, Ontario.
-Following graduation, Mr. Steers briefly worked at Price Waterhouse, Toronto on special audits followed by over thirty five years in project development in Latin America and Africa involving major infrastructure projects.
-Among others, Mr. Steers is a Board member of Docas Investimentos, a Brazilian investment fund, Managing Director of IMC Brasil, Director of Verolme Shipyards, Director of Intelig Telecomunicacoes, and Director of Kamewa do Brasil, Managing Partner of Weatherhaven Brazil.
+William C. Steers Honours Business Administration Degree Ivey Business School University of Western, London, Ontario Following graduation, Mr. Steers briefly worked at Price Waterhouse, Toronto on special audits followed by over 35 years in project development in Latin America and Africa involving major infrastructure projects.
+Mr. Steers is the Managing Partner of Weatherhaven Brazil, the Managing Director of IMC Brasil and a director of Docas Investimentos, a Brazilian investment fund, Verolme Shipyards, a shipyard, Intelig Telecomunicacoes, a telecommunication company, and Kamewa do Brasil, a private investment company.
+Stephen M. Yuzpe Bachelor of Science Engineering (Mechanical) Degree Queen's University, Kingston, Ontario Professional Engineering Designation and Master of Business Administration Ivey Business School London, Ontario Mr. Yuzpe has more than 25 years of executive and financial management experience with public and private corporations.
+Over his career, Mr. Yuzpe has developed specific expertise in financings, restructurings, financial and internal reporting, strategic development and business planning, corporate governance, investor relations, regulatory compliance, and treasury management.
+Mr. Yuzpe is a CFA charter holder and holds the ICD.D designation from the Institute of Corporate Directors.